Alan Fettis: Coaching career

 In 2019, after the sudden departure of Emilio Alvarez from the club, Fettis temporarily stepped up to first team duties to support senior goalkeeping coach Richard Hartis.
 Fettis returned to his role in the academy after the appointment of Craig Mawson from Burnley.

 In July 2022, he joined Middlesbrough as goalkeeping coach under Chris Wilder.
 He has left Middlesbrough as of September 2025.

+In July 2026, he was named the academy goalkeeping coach for Everton.

 International career

 Fettis was capped by Northern Ireland at schoolboy, under-16, under-17, under-18, B and senior levels.